Skip to Content

 5. Using Dung

-Dung was a favorite ingredient among medieval physicians and was used for a wide range of different illnesses, including lung problems and sore throats.
+Dung was a favorite ingredient among medieval physicians and was used for various illnesses, including lung problems and sore throats.

 As unappealing as it might sound, dung was frequently celebrated for its healing properties and – even if it probably led to a range of other infections – research has shown that the microflora found in certain types of animal dung contains antibiotic substances.
 Maybe they were on to something?